 Robert Bolden was sentenced to death for the murder of a bank guard in St. Louis Missouri.
 According to court documents Robert Bolden plan was to disarm the guard and use him as a hostage however the guard resisted and Bolden would shoot and kill him.
-Robert Bolden, who was born in Canada, was sentenced to death
+Robert Bolden, who was born in Canada, was sent to Federal Death Row

 Robert Bolden 2021 Information